The Turkish president is to meet Putin with the aim of reviving the Ukraine grain export deal

 Russia complained that a parallel deal promising to remove obstacles to Russian exports of food and fertilizer hadn’t been honored.
 It said restrictions on shipping and insurance hampered its agricultural trade, even though it has shipped record amounts of wheat since last year.

-The leaders are to meet in the Black Sea city of Sochi, where the Russian president has a residence.
+The leaders are to meet in the Black Sea city of Sochi, where the Russian president has a residence, and a lot is riding on the talks for the world food supply.

+The meeting takes place against a backdrop of more than 18 months of war and Ukraine's recent counteroffensive.

+In the latest development, Ukrainian President Volodymyr Zelenskyy said Sunday that Defense Minister Oleksii Reznikov would be replaced this week.
+The job requires “new approaches,” Zelenskyy said, without elaborating.
+Reznikov on Monday published a photo of his resignation letter.

 Data from the Joint Coordination Center in Istanbul, which organized the Ukraine shipments, shows that 57% of the grain from Ukraine went to developing nations, with the top destination being China, which received nearly a quarter of the food.